 Sales events are very important in retail.
-The reason is obvious: people love to get good deals.
+People love to get good deals.
 Or at least they love to feel like they are getting good deals.
+Explore the benefits of Reference Pricing.

 Strikethroughs, Reference Pricing, and the Allure of the Deal